 - joint dysfunction

 This alternative therapy is also used to treat dysfunctions in skeletal muscle, fascia and connective tissue.
-It reduces and restores impairments of body structure and function, leading to improved activity and participation.
-(4)
+It reduces and restores impairments of body structure and function, and can lead to improved activity and participation.

 1. Reduces Pain

 In a 2016 Manual Therapy study, dry needling was used to treat the upper trapezius latent myofascial trigger point, or MTrP — pain in the upper back region — experienced by 60 females.
-All the participants experienced a reduction in pain.
-(5b)
+All the participants reported a reduction in pain.
+As such, some therapists used it in tandem with cupping therapy for pain relief.

-Research shows that patients undergoing dry needling therapy, in conjunction with movement-based therapy, experience more fluid movement.
-In fact, dry needling can help mechanically disrupt a dysfunctional motor end plate.
-(5c) A 2010 case report published in Acupuncture in Medicine treated four international female volleyball athletes during a month-long intense competitive phase with dry needling therapy.
+A 2010 case report published in Acupuncture in Medicine treated four international female volleyball athletes during a month-long intense competitive phase with dry needling therapy.
 Range of motion, strength and pain were assessed before and after treatment and all scores were improved post treatment.
-The athletes were able to continue with overhead activities, which proves that dry needling does not cause functional weakness and reduced range of motion immediately after treatment.
+The athletes were able to continue with overhead activities, which showed that dry needling did not cause functional weakness and reduced range of motion immediately after treatment.

 Patients who undergo dry needling therapy experience less pain quickly; in fact, most patients feel the benefits immediately after their first treatment.
 According to reports published by the Journal of Orthopaedic & Sports Physical Therapy, patient function is restored much more quickly when dry needling is incorporated as part of the total package.